 The Game of Basketball Was Created by James Naismith

-James Naismith was working at the Springfield Y.M.C.A Training School in Massachusetts College.
+James Naismith was working at the Springfield YMCA Training School in Massachusetts College.
 In 1891, he was made an instructor in the Physical Education Department.
 Naismith was asked to create an indoor game to be played during the winter.
 He studied the games of American football and soccer as well as field hockey and other sports.
 Avoiding body contact between players would be an important aspect of it.
 The physical education class Naismith taught at the time consisted of 18 men.
-This is why basketball was originally played with 9 people on each side.
+This is why basketball was originally played with nine people on each side.

 James Naismith was born in Almonte Canada on November 6, 1861.
 As he grew, Naismith struggled in school but did well at farm labor work.
-He would spend as much time as possible outside playing games like duck on a rock, hide-and-seek as well as other games.
+He would spend as much time as possible outside playing games like duck on a rock and hide-and-seek, as well as other games.
 He was orphaned early in his life.
 Naismith then went away to live with his aunt and uncle.
 He attended grade school near Almonte at Bennies Corners.
 Naismith then attended Almonte High School and graduated in 1883.

 After graduating high school, Naismith went to Montreal and attended McGill University.
 During this time, he was described as having a slight figure.
 Naismith was listed as weighing 178 pounds and standing 5 foot 10 ½ inches tall.
 He quickly became recognized as a versatile and talented university athlete.
 Naismith was on McGill University's soccer, football, lacrosse as well as rugby and gymnastics teams.
 When he played football, he invented some ear padding for his personal use during games.
 During his time playing college sports, Naismith won medals for his outstanding performances in gymnastics.
 In 1888, Naismith earned a BA in Physical Education.
 In 1890, he received a diploma from the Presbyterian College in Montreal.